apache/activemq-artemis/docs/user-manual/en/stomp.md

 `heart-beat` will be multiplied by the `heartBeatToConnectionTtlModifier` specified on the acceptor.
-The `heartBeatToConnectionTtlModifier` is a decimal value that defaults to `2.0` so for example, if a client sends a `heart-beat` header of `1000,0` the the connection TTL will be set to `2000` so that the data or ping frames sent every 1000 milliseconds will have a sufficient cushion so as not to be considered late and trigger a disconnect.
+The `heartBeatToConnectionTtlModifier` is a decimal value that defaults to `2.0` so for example, if a client sends a `heart-beat` header of `1000,0` the connection TTL will be set to `2000` so that the data or ping frames sent every 1000 milliseconds will have a sufficient cushion so as not to be considered late and trigger a disconnect.
 This is also in accordance with the STOMP 1.1 and 1.2 specifications which both state, "because